Immaculate Conception Catholic Church

 COVID-19 Policy

-To attend the retreat, you must be vaccinated against COVID-19 with at least two initial Pfizer or Moderna doses or one J&J dose.
-Please bring your vaccination record with you.
+To attend the retreat, we recommend that you be vaccinated against COVID-19.
 Note that COVID protocols are subject to change based on government regulations and other factors in effect at the time of the retreat.

 IMMACULATE CONCEPTION CATHOLIC CHURCH | 810 W CHAPEL HILL STREET, DURHAM, NORTH CAROLINA 27701 | 919-682-3449